 Removal of too much skin

 Sometimes the surgeon may remove too much skin in the operation.
 This may result in:

-Patients can avoid complications such as these by choosing a highly qualified and skilled BAAPS/BAPRAS surgeon.
+Patients can help avoid complications such as these by choosing a highly qualified and skilled BAAPS/BAPRAS surgeon.

 All the different kinds of surgical procedures carry some common general risks.
 Everyone involved in the patient's care will do all they can to reduce the risk of any of this occurring.
 These general risks can include:

 - Blood clots in the legs and lungs

 If patients have had an operation in the past and been affected by any of the above, it is vital that they tell the surgeon.
 This way, they can take extra measures to prevent them from happening again.
 Carefully following the surgeon’s aftercare advice will also help reduce the chance of any eyelid surgery risks and complications occurring.